okholod/training-plans/de-scala.md

   - How to optimize partitioning when migrating data from JDBC source? - https://stackoverflow.com/questions/52603131/how-to-optimize-partitioning-when-migrating-data-from-jdbc-source
   - How to improve performance for slow Spark jobs using DataFrame and JDBC connection? - https://stackoverflow.com/questions/32188295/how-to-improve-performance-for-slow-spark-jobs-using-dataframe-and-jdbc-connecti
 - Application should be built using **sbt** tool and published to Github
+- Add description of the application functionality and instructions on how to run it using *spark-submit* into a *README.md* file in Github

 ### Training Application - Unit Tests
 - Add unit tests to the training application